 SQL DATETIME explained – An MS SQL primer

 The most widely used one is the DATETIME (look here), as it has been present since the earlier versions of MS SQL Server.
-When choosing the DATETIME data type, the timestamp is internally represented by two integers: The first one represents the date and the second is the time.
+When choosing the DATETIME data type, the timestamp is internally represented by two integers: The first represents the date, and the second is the time.
 Translating in bytes, the DATETIME type takes up 8 bytes, 4 bytes for storing the date, and 4 for storing the corresponding time.

 As a baseline for this representation has been set the 1/1/1900 00:00:00.
 Negative numbers represent dates prior to the baseline.

 So, if one wants to check the internal representation of a value of type DATETIME, the varbinary() function can convert the initial data into a hex number.
-By converting this hex into integer, dates prior to the baseline date are indeed negative numbers while date after this date is positive.
+By converting this hex into an integer, dates prior to the baseline date are indeed negative numbers while the date after this date is positive.

 Apart from DATETIME, some other data types, including DATETIME2, TIME, and DATE, alternatives to DATETIME, are internally represented a bit differently.

 In these types, the representation precision is set to 7 bytes.
-The first out of them is used to store precision, the last three to store date, and those in between to store time.
+The first out of them is used to store precision, the last three to store date and those in between to store time.
 The larger the specified precision, the larger the number of bytes devoted to this.

 Another important topic in MS SQL Server has to do with the fact that the MS SQL Server settings are not universal.
-Depending on the language you have set during configuration, the format of the DATETIME data type can be different.
-Indicatively is the difference between the representations when the language set is British and the US.
+Depending on the language that you have set during configuration, the format of the DATETIME data type can be different.
+Indicatively is the difference between the representations when the language set is British and US.

-Suppose that we have a date formatted like this: ‘DD/MM/YYYY HH:MM:SS’.
+Suppose we have a date formatted like this: ‘DD/MM/YYYY HH:MM:SS’.
 While the SQL Server will successfully interpret this input as DateTime if the language is set to British, it will probably throw an exception for English_US setup.
 Wondering why?
 It is because in the second case, SQL Server will try to interpret the DD as Month.
 So, even in cases where the day is by coincidence at most 12, thus interpretable as months too, you will end up producing nonsense.

 In order to avoid any confusion, there are two options to choose from.
 The first has to do with choosing a data type that is type and language independent.
 The two formats that satisfy this condition are the one specified by the ISO8601 (2017-11-13T14:00:14Z) and the YYYYMMDD.